Lett bris, 4.0 m/s

 GWG Cooperatief U.A (The Netherlands)

 The developer Gigawatt Global signed a PPA with EWSA in July 2013, and then entered a partnership with Scatec Solar and Norfund for the realization of the project.
-Financial close was in February 2014, and expected COD is in July 2014, only 1 year after signing of the PPA.
+Financial close was in February 2014.

 Scatec Solar took the leading role for all EPC activities during the construction phase.
 The solar power plant was grid-connected in the third quarter 2014.